jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 4. You must correctly predict gas costs and swap rates as you're planning the flow.
 In the best case, you have some left over funds on the destination chain.
 In the worst case, you under-estimate costs and your plan stalls mid-way through the flow, which leaves you with an asset you don't want on a chain you don't want.

 **The Centralized Path**: Send the USDC to a centralized "processor" who promises to fulfill the intent.
-Here is an snippet from [Rhino.fi bridge docs](https://tech.rhino.fi/rhino.fi/the-details/bridges):
+Here is a snippet from [Rhino.fi bridge docs](https://tech.rhino.fi/rhino.fi/the-details/bridges):

 > As mentioned, the bridging process involves the user giving rhino.fi assets on their origin chain and rhino.fi providing their desired assets on their destination chain.
 In other words, the user gives us tokens and trusts that we will give them tokens on another chain.